elsampsa/valkka-examples/docs/lesson_2.rst

 Lesson 2 : Decoding
 -------------------

+.. _decoding_lesson:

 **Download lesson** :download:`[here]<snippets/lesson_2_a.py>`

 .. include:: snippets/lesson_2_a.py_

 When using the API to pass frames between threads, that's all you need to know for now.

 "Under the hood", however, things are a bit more complex.

 The framefilter requested from AVThread writes into AVThread's internal *FrameFifo*.
 This is a first-in-first-out queue where a copy of the incoming frame is placed.
 Frames are copied into pre-reserved frames, taken from a pre-reserved stack.
 Both the fifo and the stack are thread-safe and mutex-protected.
 The user has the possibility to define the size of the stack when instantiating AVThread.

-For more details, see the cpp documentation and especially the *FrameFifo* class.
+For more details, see the `cpp documentation <https://elsampsa.github.io/valkka-core/html/process_chart.html>`_ and especially the `FrameFifo class <https://elsampsa.github.io/valkka-core/html/classFrameFifo.html>`_.

 However, all these gory details are not a concern for the API user at this stage.  :)